drewm27/speakerrankings/portable/speakers/Fugoo-XL.md

 share-description: "The Fugoo XL ranks #38 out of 74 total Large Size Portable Bluetooth Speakers.
 Find all the specifications and reviews in one place"
 ---

-The Fugoo XL ranks [#38 out of 74 total Large Size Portable Bluetooth Speakers](/portable/large/#38-fugoo-xl) for sound quality.
+The Fugoo XL ranks [#38 out of 74 total Large Size Portable Bluetooth Speakers](/portable/large/#38-fugoo-xl-299) for sound quality.
 See [Top Recommended Speakers By Attribute](/#top-recommended-speakers-by-attribute) for all the top speaker suggestions.

-## #38 Fugoo XL
+## #38 Fugoo XL: $299
 - Positives: Pretty deep bass for the size
 - Negatives: Some midrange honkyness
 - App: No